makker-nl/openshift-pipelines/README.md

 The Script [serviceaccount/create-github-serviceaccount.sh](scripts/serviceaccount/create-github-serviceaccount.sh) refers to that template file to create the serviceaccount.
 ## Persistent Volume Claims
 The template file [workspaces/sources-pvc.yaml.tpl](scripts/workspaces/sources-pvc.yaml.tpl) is used to create a Persistent Volume Claim.
-The Script [workspaces/create-pvc.sh](scripts/workspaces/create-pvc.sh) refers to that template file to create the secret.
+The Script [workspaces/create-pvc.sh](scripts/workspaces/create-pvc.sh) refers to that template file to create the PVC.
 ## Tasks
 ###
 The [tasks/list-directory-task.yml](scripts/tasks/list-directory-task.yml) describes a Task that lists the contents of a workspace.
-The Script [tasks/create-list-dir-task.sh](scripts/tasks/create-list-dir-task.sh) refers to that template file to create the secret.
+The Script [tasks/create-list-dir-task.sh](scripts/tasks/create-list-dir-task.sh) refers to that template file to create the task.